ibackus/sphglass/README.md

 # sphglass
-A simple package for generating an SPH glass in a periodic box written by Isaac Backus.
+A simple package for generating uniform SPH glass in a periodic box written by Isaac Backus.

 # Installing sphglass
 Download and install depedencies: